5 Solutions to Sneaky Expensive Subscriptions

 Pay close attention to dark patterns while doing so.
 The NY Times was far more transparent than other services I encountered.
 After the promotional period is up, the cost will change.
 Dark patterns are not unusual in e-commerce.
 Folks need to remember when free trials and promotional periods conclude and notice the regular billing change to the subscription.
 And this is not easy to do, which is a good reason to review your subscriptions annually.

 Apple subscriptions are not easy to identify using these services.
 However, there is a hack you and your spouse can use.
-Go to your settings and search for subscriptions—any subscriptions you have and the associated details will populate.
+Go to your settings and search for subscriptions—any subscriptions you have, along with their associated details, will be displayed.
 Remember that your spouse needs to do the same exercise on their phone!

-We saved around $200 for the upcoming year by reviewing these subscriptions.
+We saved around $200 on subscriptions for the upcoming year by reviewing them.

-Multiple credit cards have free services that identify subscriptions to help you save.
+Multiple credit cards offer free services to identify subscriptions and help you save.
 Take the time to explore whether this is the case for you.

 If you know what you like and have a favorite streaming service, see if they offer a long-term subscription discount.
 Save money by committing to your favorite streaming services and eliminating the ones you seldom use.

-Long-term subscription discounts are also a great tactic for music streaming apps, given that most music releases on all platforms.
-It is most cost-efficient to pick your favorite music streaming app and delete the rest… (Just make sure you remember to unsubscribe before deleting, so you do not continue to be charged!)
+Long-term subscription discounts are also a great tactic for music streaming apps, since most music is released across all platforms.
+It is most cost-efficient to pick your favorite music streaming app and delete the rest.
+Make sure you remember to unsubscribe before deleting, so you do not continue to be charged!

 Take advantage of free trials to determine which subscriptions are best for you.
 Free trials are a great way to help you decide which streaming services or other subscriptions are right for you, and you would be surprised how many companies offer them.

-However, be aware there is often a catch with free trials.
+However, be aware that there is often a catch with free trials.
 Be sure to read the fine print.
 As we shared before, a dark pattern is an automatic enrollment in a subscription after a free trial ends, and folks end up paying for subscriptions they have forgotten.
-To help avoid this, set a reminder on your phone or mark your calendar to remind yourself when a free trial is coming to an end so you can decide if you want to remain subscribed or end the trial at no cost to you.
+To help avoid this, set a reminder on your phone or mark your calendar to alert you when a free trial is about to end, so you can decide whether to remain subscribed or end the trial at no cost to you.

-A good way to save money on television streaming services is to subscribe to one streaming service at a time, switching services every month, allowing you to keep track of a single payment each month and the freedom and variety to switch streaming services often.
+A good way to save money on television streaming services is to subscribe to one service at a time, switching each month, so you can keep track of a single payment and enjoy the freedom and variety of switching streaming services often.

-With many television shows and movies being offered on multiple streaming services simultaneously and often rotating amongst them, it is unnecessary to pay for numerous television streaming services simultaneously.
-However, it is evident these subscriptions add up.
-With the average American spending over $200 monthly on subscriptions, often for services, they do not use, it is time to stop this frivolous spending.
+With many television shows and movies available on multiple streaming services simultaneously and often rotating amongst them, it is unnecessary to pay for multiple streaming services at once.
+However, these subscriptions add up.
+With the average American spending over $200 monthly on subscriptions they do not use, it is time to stop this frivolous spending.

 Learn More